side-project-club/ideas/README.md

-# ideas

-Let's post side projects ideas in the issues of this project and choose interesting project to work together!
+## Ideas

+If you have a product idea
+- seeking feedback
+- seeking cooperations

+You are welcomed to post it in the issues

+## Voting

+Leave a 👍 to vote.